alaTest Sites

 81 reviews

 alaTest has collected and analyzed 81 reviews of BenQ W1500.
 The average rating for this product is 4.1/5, compared to an average rating of 4.2/5 for other products in the same category for all reviews.
-Comments about the size and design are on the whole positive.
-The reliability and image quality are also mentioned favorably.
-Some have doubts about the black level and price.
-Views are divided on the noise.
+Opinions about the size and design are overall positive.
+The reliability and image quality also get good opinions, whereas the black level and price get less positive reviews.
+Opinions are divided on the noise.

 usability, image quality, reliability, design, size